 While in France between 1784 and 1789, Thomas Jefferson acquired a copy of the three-volume third edition of Adam Smith's Wealth of Nations.1 Jefferson noted, in his 1789 Catalog of Books, that he had paid 24 shillings for this important enlightenment work.2

-Included in the sale to Congress in 1815, these volumes are still extant at the Library of Congress.
-Jefferson did not initial these books in his typical manner of marking the books he owned.
+Included in the sale to Congress in 1815,3 Jefferson's three volumes are still held at the Library of Congress.
+Jefferson did not initial these books in his typical manner of marking the books that he owned.
 He used three topics to classify this title within his own subject categories:

-Jefferson reacquired a 2-volume 1818 edition after the 1815 sale, and it was held in his library at his retirement retreat at Poplar Forest.
-This title was later offered up for sale in 1873 by his grandson Francis Wayles Eppes.
+After the 1815 sale, Jefferson acquired a two-volume 1818 edition of Wealth of Nations.4 The replacement edition was held in his library at Poplar Forest, his Bedford County retirement retreat.
+This title was offered for sale in 1873 by his grandson Francis Wayles Eppes.5

-E. Millicent Sowerby, in her monumental 5-volume work, Catalogue of the Library of Thomas Jefferson, provides the following notes on Jefferson's regard for this title:
+E. Millicent Sowerby, in her five-volume Catalogue of the Library of Thomas Jefferson, provides the following notes on Jefferson's regard for this title:

-Jefferson made considerable use of Smith’s work, and frequently quoted from it, on the subject of banks and paper money.
-A long letter to John Wayles Eppes on this subject, written from Monticello on November 6, 1813, contains numerous quotations from this book and comments on them.
+Jefferson made considerable use of Smith’s work, and frequently quoted from it on the subject of banks and paper money.
+A lengthy letter to John Wayles Eppes, written from Monticello in November 1813, contains numerous quotations from Wealth of Nations and comments on them.7